DREAM Act: DREAMers movement

 The DREAMers movement emerged during the time that the DREAM Act was being pushed in Congress.
 The individuals that make up the group are primarily undocumented students/youth.
-The DREAMers movement have been seen tackling issues in regards to immigration, education, and citizenship.
+The DREAMers movement has been seen tackling issues with regard to immigration, education, and citizenship.
+In 2011, the Pew Hispanic Center conducted a survey that concluded that 96% of Latinos who are not U.S. citizens or legal residents supported the DREAM act.
 The DREAMers have partaken in many activists activities to demonstrate their support for the DREAM Act.
 On May 1, 2006, there was a demonstration that involved a collective group of students taking a stand to voice their concerns.
 There was an occasion on June 5, 2012, when DREAMers participated in a nonviolent civil disobedience which included picket-lines, sit-ins, hunger strikes, etc. There have been other scenarios throughout the country where undocumented youth have been actively involved in promoting the DREAM Act.
-Furthermore, the movement has had influence in other policies such as DACA (Deferred Action for Childhood Arrivals), an Executive Branch memorandum made by then-Secretary of Homeland Security Janet Napolitano on June 15, 2012 entitled “Exercising Prosecutorial Discretion with Respect to Individuals Who Came to the United States as Children,” creating a non-congressionally authorized administrative program that permitted certain individuals who came to the United States as juveniles and meet several criteria—including lacking any current lawful immigration status—to request consideration of deferred action for a period of two years, subject to renewal, and eligibility for work authorization.
+Furthermore, the movement has had influence in other policies such as DACA (Deferred Action for Childhood Arrivals), an Executive Branch memorandum made by then-Secretary of Homeland Security Janet Napolitano on June 15, 2012, entitled “Exercising Prosecutorial Discretion with Respect to Individuals Who Came to the United States as Children,” creating a non-congressionally authorized administrative program that permitted certain individuals who came to the United States as juveniles and meet several criteria—including lacking any current lawful immigration status—to request consideration of deferred action for a period of two years, subject to renewal, and eligibility for work authorization.
+In December 2017, California Senator, Kamala Harris, expressed support for the DREAM Act on the basis that those benefitted by the act "...they study in our colleges, they serve in our military, they work in Fortune 100 companies.
+And they are contributing to our economy in a way that we all are benefiting.".
+In the same 2017 statement, Harris also said that if DACA recipients were to undergo deportation, "...it is estimated that California would lose $11 billion a year..." and that the U.S. economy would "...lose an estimated $460 billion over a decade.".